Information for Tobacco Retailers

 - Any publicly owned or leased post-secondary buildings that are used for education, research or student services

 - Any municipal or regional district buildings used for athletics, recreation or library services

 - Any building owned or leased by government or crown corporations or agencies

 Their work is guided by a progressive enforcement model that includes: education and awareness, verbal warning, letter warning, ticketing and administrative hearings.
 Their goal is to ensure everyone is meeting the requirements of the legislation through education and progressive enforcement options.
 Many times, an enforcement officer will work with retailers to educate them on the requirements and help parties comply with the new laws.
 Enforcement officers may also use minor test shoppers as part of their inspection routines.

 - A ticket can be issued: tickets vary from $345 or $575 depending on the contravention.
 Fine amounts for contraventions of the Tobacco and Vapour Products Control Act and Regulation are provided under the Violation Ticket Administration and Fines Regulation (Schedule 2), B.C.
 Reg.
 89/97.

-- A request can be made for an administrative hearing: an administrative hearing is usually for more serious violations and allows both the retailer and enforcement officer an opportunity to provide evidence in a hearing.
+- A request can be made for an administrative hearing: an administrative hearing is usually for more serious violations or with retailers who have a non-compliance history and allows both the retailer and enforcement officer an opportunity to provide evidence in a hearing.
 If a contravention is found, adjudicators can set monetary penalties and/or suspend tobacco sales authorizations and prohibit the sale of vapour products.
 Monetary penalties range up to $5,000, and suspensions of tobacco sales authorizations and prohibition of sale of vapour products range up to 180 days.